cyberark/conjur/docs/tutorials/integrations/nginx.md

 Security so that requests made to the server are encrypted in transit.

-*Note: if you use Conjur Enterprise, we handle this for you using an audited implementation that works similar to the technique described here.*
+*Note: if you use Conjur Enterprise, we handle this for you using an audited implementation that is similar to the technique described here.*

 ## First: A Brief Primer On Transport Layer Security (TLS)